PinewoodPip/epip/docs/extender.md

 - Documentation of `OsirisExtenderSettings.json` is more up-to-date
 - Removed the unnecessary "Synching user vars to unknown game object" message, as valid scenarios of this exist (ex. if the object is on another level)
 - Added `Ext.Stats.Math.GetSkillAPCost()`, which respects any Lua hooks
+- Added `Ext.Entity.SetHighlight()`, which allows you to add outlines to characters and items (like the ones when you hover over them or use tactical highlights)
+    - Note that although passing unused player IDs appears to work to create outlines that cannot be overwritten, this is unintended and can crash the game after some time
+- Added `Ext.Events.GetCharacterWeaponAnimationSetType`, which lets you swap the weapon animations for characters
+- Added `Ext.Client.GetGameControl()`, though this structure's mapping currently only contains the `CanSendToLadyVengeance` bool
 - Fixed `Ext.Behavior.Skill.AddById()` crashing the game when the skill is used

 ## FAQ